assaff/msc-thesis/source/peptidb2.rst

 If an interaction had any of the following "symptoms", it was either fixed by replacing the structures representing it, or discarded:

-* unbound structure is NMR
+* unbound structure is NMR [1d4t, 1jd5, 2zjd, 2oei, 3d9t
-* low sequence id between bound/unbound
+* low sequence id between bound/unbound [2p0w, 1se0,
+  2d0n,1qkz,1jwg,1hc9, 1ymt, 1t4f, 1ywo, 3cvp, 3d9t, 1dkz, 1tw6, 2jam
-* low-resolution unbound structure
+* low-resolution unbound structure [2v8y, 1fm9, 2j6f, 1nvr, 2p54
+* better bound structure [1sfi/2age, 2ak5/2df6,
 * ambiguity over the identity of the peptide
-* crystal contacts

 Additionally, each entry was annotated with:

 * Biological units and assembly
+* multiple peptides [2vj0, 1lvm
-* Crystal contact, especially in the interface
+* Crystal contact, especially in the interface [1tp5
 * domain decomposition of unbound (is relevant?)

 It boils down to **[NUMBER]** high-quality interactions (see Table 1).